Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## UnaryOperator for exception throws
-Throwing of exceptions is modelled as binary operation to follow the parsing of some compilers.
+Throwing of exceptions is modelled as binary operation to follow the parsing of the CDT.
+The EOG continues at the an exception catching structure or a function that does a re-throw.

+Interesting fields:
+* `input:Expression`:Exception to be thrown for exception handling.

 ```mermaid
 flowchart LR